Computed Tomography CT Scans

 - Those with asthma are at increased risk of atopy and are, therefore, at an increased theoretical risk of anaphylaxis to intravenous contrast.

-- Interestingly, a recent survey revealed that, although the use of non-ionic contrast media has increased, the use of premedication with steroids is being increasingly used.
-This is unnecessary, as the risk of allergic reactions is low with non-ionic contrast media.
+- Interestingly, a survey revealed that, although the use of non-ionic contrast media has increased, the use of premedication with steroids is being increasingly used.
+One study concluded that was unnecessary, as the risk of allergic reactions is low with non-ionic contrast media.
+However, the technique is still being employed, and a large systematic review to provide further evidence is underway at the time of writing.

 Contrast-induced renal impairment